-The founding chair of the Council of Undergraduate Research’s Arts and Humanities division, the founding director of the Office of Undergraduate Research and former Associate Dean of the Honors College at the University of South Florida, Dr. Yavneh-Klos is committed to high impact practices that contribute to retention and graduation, and is an innovator in interdisciplinary and community-engaged curricular development.
-In addition to publications regarding honors, undergraduate research, and the pedagogy of justice (including, most recently, “Congregational Honors” [Journal of the National Collegiate Honors Council, Spring/Summer 2019] and the lead essay for the 2018 JNCHC forum on “Honors and Social Justice,”) she is a frequent presenter at conferences such as the National Society for Minorities in Honors, AACU and the European Honors Conference, and serves on the steering committee of the quadrennial Jesuit Justice Conference.
+The founding chair of the Council of Undergraduate Research’s Arts and Humanities division, the founding director of the Office of Undergraduate Research and former Associate Dean of the Honors College at the University of South Florida, Dr. Yavneh is committed to high impact practices that contribute to retention, graduation, and community, and is an innovator in interdisciplinary and community-engaged research, and the pedagogy of justice.
+She is a member of the steering committee of the AJCU “Commitment to Justice in Jesuit Higher Education” conference.
+In December, 2018, she traveled to Israel as a Fellow under the auspices of Media Watch International and the Jewish National Fund, where she was able to develop collaborations with educators at the University of Haifa and Jerusalem’s Yad Vashem Holocaust Memorial.

-Ph.D., University of California, Berkeley; A.B., Princeton University
+Ph.D.and M.A., University of California, Berkeley; A.B., Princeton University

-- Writing as Spiritual Practice
+- LNGS 295: Writing as Spiritual Practice

-- Interfaith Community and Collaboration
+- HONS H295: Interfaith Community and Collaboration